Sara Riel: Red River Rebellion 1869-1870

 The first Métis resistance happened between 1869-1870.
 This happened following the establishment of the Canadian government and first signs of surveyors on the Métis land.
 The Hudson Bay Company sold Rupert's Land to the Canadian Government without thinking about the people who occupied it or had claims over it.
 Louis Riel and the other Métis believed that the creation of the Canadian state was not only a political issue but also a religious and cultural one.
 With determination to preserve their way of life the Métis people took arms.
 After stopping surveyors, the Métis of Red River formed a provisional government.
 At the head of the provisional government was Louis Riel.

 During the conflict, the Métis took Fort Gary and executed Thomas Scott.
 This forced the Canadian government to acknowledge the people who lived on the land.
-This uprising created the province known as Manitoba.
+This uprising lead to the creation of the province of as Manitoba.
 With Sara and Louis Riel's close relationship and tensions rising between the Métis and the government, the congregation had to take special precaution with Sara Riel.